Experience the Magic of South Indian Cuisine with this Dosa Recipe

 Dosa is commonly served with condiments including sambar, coconut chutney, and tomato chutney.

 A popular accompaniment for dosa is coriander chutney, which is made by blending fresh coriander leaves, roasted peanuts, green chillies, garlic, salt, and water to form a chutney.
 It complements the dosa perfectly with its sour and spicy flavour.
-To cut the hassle try out delicious coriander chutney from Soul Foods!
+To cut the hassle try out delicious coriander chutney from ADF Soul!

 Coconut chutney is made with grated coconut, roasted chana dal, green chillies, ginger, and salt combined to make coconut chutney.